atseng1/ashleystseng/content/resume/index.md

 *	Working with two US-based Taiwanese non-profit organizations, American Compassion Life Association and Global Compassion Life Foundation, to donate various PPE items to those in need over the past year
 *	Coordinated PPE donations to Rainier Valley Midwives in Seattle, NicaPhoto in Nicaragua, to the Maasai Association in Kenya, and to the Chelan-Douglas Health District in Central Washington
+* For the Fall 2022 Back-to-School Project, I coordinated, packed, and delivered 46 backpack and school supply donations to the Refugee Women’s Alliance afterschool Science, Technology, Engineering, Art and Math (STEAM) program in Seattle, Washington

 **Competition Proposal Judge**, Nuclear Threat Initiative-Next Generation Global Health Security Network’s Biosecurity in the Global Health Security Agenda (GHSA) Competition, 2018 – 2022